Wildlife Species Spotlight: Monarch

 NCWF has also teamed up with other organizations through the North Carolina Pollinator Conservation Alliance to bring pollinator education, native plant resources and pollinator-friendly practices to the public.

-This year we’ve ramped up webinars, pollinator field days and native plantings to support pollinator conservation and preserve iconic species like the monarch.
-Recently, a member from our South Wake Conservationists chapter led elementary school students in a Mayors’ Monarch Pledge a letter-writing campaign.
-We will also advocate for pollinator elevation in scoring for landowner cost-share, sources within the Farm Bill, Natural Resources Conservation Service funding and land acquisition priorities.
+As of 2022, we’ve ramped up webinars, pollinator field days and native plantings to support pollinator conservation and preserve iconic species like the monarch.
+As well, a member from our South Wake Conservationists chapter led elementary school students in a Mayors’ Monarch Pledge a letter-writing campaign.
+We also advocate for pollinator elevation in scoring for landowner cost-share, sources within the Farm Bill, Natural Resources Conservation Service funding and land acquisition priorities.

 MonarchFive ways to support monarchs